 How to use “that”

-Defining relative clauses, also known as restrictive clauses, provide us with the necessary information to identify the subject we are talking about.
+Defining relative clauses, also known as restrictive clauses, provides us with the necessary information to identify the subject we are talking about.
 If we remove the defining clause, the sentence's meaning drastically changes, and we are unable to identify the particular person or thing that we are talking about.

 Cats that chase mice are good hunters.

-If we remove the defining clause, “that chase mice,” then we are left with a bold statement, that cats are good hunters.
+If we remove the defining clause, “that chase mice,” then we are left with a bold statement that cats are good hunters.
 This is grammatically correct and may be true but extremely vague, as the group of cats we originally referred to is no longer specified.

 The iPhone that was released recently is very expensive.